pszentg/minimal_webapi/README.md

 # Example web API
 This is a minimal web API written in python.
+It can accept integers, floats and strings posted to it, store it in a MongoDB instance, and can return the count of specific items or the average (where applicable) of the items stored in the DB.

 ## Recommended usage
 Docker is available for the project.
 If you have Docker and Docker Compose installed, navigate to the project root, and